Are Dust Mites Visible To The Human Eye

 Controlling the dust mites often boiled down to the following steps:

-- Regulating room temperature so that it is not conducive for dust mites.
+- Regulating room temperature so that it is not conducive to dust mites’s growth.

 - Reducing room humidity.